TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Imgmenuitem/Index.rst

          The way an imagemap is made is this; All IMGMENUITEMS are included in one big Gifbuilderobj (and renumbered!).
-Because of this, Gifbuilderobjects on the next level will not be able to access the data of each menuitem.
+Because of this, Gifbuilderobjects on the next level will not be able to access the data of each menu item.

          Also the feature of using [##.w] and [##.h] with +calc is currently not supported by IMGMENUITEMs.

-         Therefore all IMAGE-objects on the first level is checked; if "file" or "mask" for any IMAGE-objects are set to "GIFBUILDER", the Gifbuilder-object is parsed to see if any TEXT-objects are present and if so, the TEXT-object is "checked" - which means, that the stdWrap- function is called at a time where the $cObj->data-array is set to the actual menuitem.
+         Therefore all IMAGE objects on the first level is checked; if "file" or "mask" for any IMAGE objects are set to "GIFBUILDER", the GIFBUILDER object is parsed to see if any TEXT objects are present and if so, the TEXT object is "checked" - which means, that the stdWrap- function is called at a time where the $cObj->data-array is set to the actual menu item.

-         In the example below, the text of each menuitem is rendered by letting the title be rendered on a mask instead of directly on the image.
+         In the example below, the text of each menu item is rendered by letting the title be rendered on a mask instead of directly on the image.
-         Please observe that the "NO.10"-object is present in order for the image-map coordinates to be generated! ::
+         Please observe that the "NO.10" object is present in order for the image-map coordinates to be generated! ::

             NO.6 = IMAGE